-The Christmas Kit was a very different computer program from the 80’s which allowed you to decorate and print paper models of a Dickens Christmas Village, a Christmas Train, and several different three-dimensional paper ornaments and gift packages.
-I have collected the original full-color Apple IIgs model parts here, to share these models with the paper modeling community.
+The Christmas Kit is a very different kind of computer program from the ’80s.
+It allowed you to decorate and print paper models of a Dickens Christmas Village, a Christmas Train, and several different three-dimensional paper ornaments and gift packages.
+I have collected the original full-color Apple IIgs model parts here, to share them with the paper modeling community.
 Now you can download, print and build your very own Christmas Kit scenes with any PC or Mac!
-(Instructions and model parts are located down towards the bottom of the page.)
+For more paper modeling with computers of yore, see my Toy Shop page!

-While doing research for my Toy Shop website, I discovered the existence of another software package for the Commodore 64 called “Paper Models – The Christmas Kit.”
-This intriguing program allows you to decorate and print three-dimensional card models of a Christmas train and a Dickens Christmas village, as well as paper ornaments, decorations, and gift boxes, using clip art and fill patterns.
-It was created by Carol and Ivan Manley.
-I haven’t yet been able to find a copy for the 64, but I did recently purchase a copy for the Apple IIgs from an auction site.
-I then found an emulator disk image of the same online, and I pieced together the files to share below!
-(Interestingly, I think the emulator image and the actual disk I purchased were from the same person.
-They had the same unique screen name!)
+While doing research for my Toy Shop blog, I discovered the existence of another software package for the Commodore 64 called “Paper Models – The Christmas Kit.”
+Created by Carol and Ivan Manley, this intriguing program allows you to decorate and print three-dimensional card models of a Christmas train and a Dickens Christmas village, as well as paper ornaments, decorations, and gift boxes, using clip art and fill patterns.

 The Christmas Kit contains several templates, designed to be loaded into a paint program to be decorated using fill patterns and clip art, or by drawing your own artwork directly on the templates.
-The IIgs version is pre-decorated and in full color, while the C64 version was likely in black and white and seems like it was undecorated.
-I wouldn’t be surprised if the IIgs version was the only color version of this software, and it has surprising quality of detail for an early computer!
-(According to the manual, the Apple IIgs model parts presented here were already decorated and painted by the publisher; you simply use your paint program to redesign them if desired.
-I am pretty content that the artwork I’m sharing here is probably as originally presented by the publisher and has not been altered before I came across it.)
+The Apple IIgs version is pre-decorated and in full color, while the C64 version is in black and white.
+The IIgs version was likely the only color version of this software, and it has surprising quality of detail for an early computer!
+I have collected the full-color IIgs patterns to share below.

-Someday I hope to find the C64 software, and offer both versions below.
+Update: I recently was given the opportunity to see the C64 version in action.
+It is essentially the same patterns, just in black and white.
+I also found a version of the C64 software online, and offer a link below.
 Incidentally, based on the list from the package, this program was released for: IBM PC, PCjr., Tandy 1000, Apple II, Apple IIgs, Apple Macintosh, and the Commodore 64.

-Click Here for the Model Parts - A zip archive with all the model and ornament parts.
-These can easily be altered with any image-editing software on your PC or Mac, then print them directly on card stock!
+Click Here for the Decorator’s Guide and Model Parts – A zip archive containing bitmaps of all the ornaments and model parts in full color, and scans of the complete manual.
+The model parts can easily be repainted with any image-editing software on your PC or Mac, then print them directly on card stock!
+(This link will open a MediaFire download window, and may also open a MediaFire advertisement window, which is how they can offer file sharing for free.)

 And for the curious side in you:

-Click Here for the Christmas Kit Apple IIgs Virtual Disk Image - Christmas Kit disk image for use with an Apple IIgs emulator (Mac or PC) or a real IIgs.
+Click Here for the Christmas Kit Virtual Disk Image – a virtual disk image for use with an Apple IIgs emulator or a real IIgs.
 Requires Paintworks Plus.
-(The emulator here is for Mac users, but if you are a Windows users and if you can actually find a working Apple IIgs emulator for Windows, you should be able to use the Read Me files, the Paintworks Plus file, and the Paper Models GS file.
-Vista users can’t extract these files normally, and will need to open the zipped folder and drag the files out of the archive to another folder.
-This is because Vista has a problem extracting files which were compressed on a Mac.)
+(The emulator here is for Mac users, but if you are a Windows user and if you can actually find a working Apple IIgs emulator for Windows, you should be able to use the Read Me files, the Paintworks Plus file, and the Paper Models disk image file.)

 Note: I’ve made most of these models myself, and I’ve found that the Holiday Train is a little complicated, and the manual doesn’t explain how to put it together at all.
-There’s an exploded-view diagram that doesn’t really tell you much, so I’m going to post some pictures at the bottom of this blog soon that will help anyone who is lost.
+There’s an exploded-view diagram in the manual but it doesn’t really help much, so at some point I’ll post some pictures at the bottom of this blog that will help anyone who is lost.
 I’ve also discovered that the models with large flat surfaces, such as the houses, are much sturdier if printed in miniature, say 75-50 percent of original size.

 Want to share?